Device and OS

 Spike works with commercial Google Android and Apple iOS Smartphones and Tablets.
 To view a list of recommended devices that have gone through camera calibration procedure and provide the highest level of accuracy, visit the Spike Support Center.

 - Apple iOS devices must be running iOS 8.0 or later

 - Google Android devices must be running Android 4.4 or later

-- Your device must also support Bluetooth Smart 4.0 (Bluetooth Low Energy).
+- Your device must also support BLUETOOTH 4.0 low energy technology

 The Spike device connects with your Smartphone or Tablet via Bluetooth.
-Your device must support Bluetooth Smart 4.0 (Bluetooth Low Energy).
+Your device must support BLUETOOTH 4.0 low energy technology.

 The Spike device has an Internal Li-ion battery that is charged via a micro USB charging port (a USB cable is included in the box with Spike).
 Battery life is 4 hours of continuous use.

 Spike’s eye safe laser rangefinder supports ranges between 6-650 feet (2-200 meters).
 The accuracy of Spike’s laser rangefinder is ± 3%

 The accuracy of Spike’s laser rangefinder is ± 3%; the accuracy of Photo Measurements is ± 3% (if positioned perpendicular to the target); and the accuracy of Point-to-Point Measurements is ± 3%.
 For additional information on optimal distances and positions, visit the Spike Support Center.

 Spike supports measurements in feet + inches, inches, meters, or centimeters.
 Unit settings may be changed at any time via the Spike app settings or Cloud settings.